 A: Currently Senate Bill 420 (SB420) states that a patient can grow up to six mature cannabis plants for personal consumption, but a recent CA Supreme Court ruling established that a patient can grow any number of plants so that their medical requirements are met.

 Over 1.4 million patients in California have a doctor’s recommendation for using marijuana as medicine, and you can get one too, pretty easily.

 Legally, you need a paper recommendation letter from a doctor, but people use different terms like “weed card” or “med card” to describe the same thing.

-You can get a doctor’s recommendation by asking your primary physician, visiting a 420 doctor at an evaluation center or online through a service like NuggMD, which is the safest and easiest way to get your medical marijuana card.
+You can get a doctor’s recommendation by asking your primary physician, visiting a 420 doctor at an evaluation center or online through a service.